 While my son was not a fan of his swim hat, I’m so glad we made him wear one.
 I did not wear a hat that day, and my ears, forehead, and nose were lobster red after a few hours, even with sunscreen.
 Keeping your baby’s head and face protected and shaded is very important while they’re out there enjoying the summer sun.
 I also bought my baby some swim trunks and a swim shirt that not only covered him well but had SPF within the fabric itself.
 That gave me peace of mind that he was being extra-protected from those potentially harmful rays.

 4. Swim Diapers

 Moms – NEVER go to the pool or beach without bringing swim diapers!
 I’ve made that mistake way too many times with my kids, and I always regretted it.
-Now remember, swim diapers don’t act like normal diapers – they will leak when baby pees – but they’re designed to hold everything in, especially poop, while baby is playing in the water.
+Now remember, swim diapers don’t act like regular diapers – they will leak when baby pees – but they’re designed to hold everything in, especially poop, while your baby is playing in the water.
 Have baby wear a regular diaper on your way to the beach, switch it with a swim diaper (like Pampers Splashers or Huggies Little Swimmers) once you are ready to play in the water, and put a new regular diaper back on when you’re ready to leave.